FreifunkMD/site-ffmd/README.md

     ./site/build.sh -v

-**Note** since gluon 2015.1 the firmware is built for multiple targets.
-Now you need at least 45 GB of free space!
+**Note:** Unless specified otherwise, the firmware is built for multiple targets.
+You need at least 50 GB of free space in the directories `output/` and `openwrt/build_dir/`!

 How To Build with Docker
 ------------------------